padrinobook/padrinobook/02-job-board-application.md

     .clearer
       clear: both

+[Sass](http://sass-lang.com/ "Sass") is the CSS counterpart to Haml although the two projects were recently split apart into seperate gems.
+Sass eases the creation of CSS by letting you use a cleaner syntax and also allows you to use variables and reusable mixins.
+Every time you make changes in the
-[Sass](http://sass-lang.com/ "Sass") is the counterpart haml and lets you create compact CSS.
-Every time you made changes in the sass file, it automatically detect the changes and compile the Sass file to CSS - it helps you a lot to stay in the coding mode.
+Sass file, it automatically detects the changes and compiles the Sass file to CSS.
 Of course we have to add the application.css in our template as well as adding our horizontal navigation as a typical ul/li combination

     !!!
-Strict
+5
     %html
       %head
         = stylesheet_link_tag 'bootstrap.min', :media => 'screen'
         = stylesheet_link_tag 'application'
         %title
-          = "Job offer board of Padrino"
+          = "Job Board Application"
       %body
         .container
           %h1